 If you want to help and support producers, do you not want them to get the most for their efforts even if that might mean another roaster outbids you?
 Wouldn’t you consider yourself successful if you have elevated someone to that level?
 Wouldn’t this encourage other farmers to up their quality efforts to be able to reach the prices they see their farmer friends getting?
 After all, this is what has fueled the return of “exotic” cultivars or the different processing methods – we are seeing farmers taking on these risks and sometimes (not always) getting awesome results.

 If you do nothing else today, ye curious coffee reader, spend some time reading the commentary that attends Mr. Leighton’s original blog post.
-The Has Bean blog is a great place to start, and the commentary on Sprudge is fascinating as well.
+The Has Bean blog is a great place to start.
 We owe our readers on Sprudge a debt of gratitude for their insightful contributions to this ongoing discussion.

 Blog comments can be a source of trolling, hideous evil, anonymous nonsense, and pointless rancor.
 But they don’t have to be.
 Not always.
 At their very best, open and active comments threads – like the two we’ve linked to above – greatly amplify the thoughts any single blog post or magazine article can provoke.
 Keep the discussion going, so we can all keep reading and learning.